philthompson10/pyqtdeploy/doc/building.rst

     On Windows, MSVC may not be able to cope with very large resource files and complains of a lack of heap space.
 If you run into this problem then try increasing the the number of resource files generated.

-.. option:: --source-dir DIR

-    ``DIR`` is the name of the directory containing the Python source code.
-It overrides any value specified in the project file.

-.. option:: --standard-library-dir DIR

-    ``DIR`` is the name of the directory containing the target Python interpreter's standard library.
-It overrides any value specified in the project file.

-.. option:: --sysroot DIR

-    ``DIR`` is the name of the system image root directory.
-The :envvar:`SYSROOT` environment variable is set to ``DIR`` during the build replacing any existing value.
-The default value is ``sysroot-`` followed by a target-specific suffix, but this is not set if the :envvar:`SYSROOT` environment variable already has a value.

 .. option:: --target TARGET